MichielvdVelde/node-notifymyandroid/README.md

 [Notify My Android](http://notifymyandroid.com) is a push message service and app for Android phones.
 This module provides easy to use methods for communicating with its API, allowing you to send notifications to your (or someone else's) Android phone from node.js.

 node-notifymyandroid respects the API's rate limiting and manages this automagically, so you don't have to do anything!
-When the rate limit is reached, an error will be triggered.
+When the rate limit is reached, an error will be emitted.

 ## Installation